Sledmine/mercury/README.md

 luajit mercury/compile.lua
 ```

-# Development Environment
+**NOTE:** I'll try to create a docker container for this, it should simplify compilation process and
+provide a way to automatically build this on the cloud.

+# Setting up a development environment

-If you want to modify and verify code in this repository you will have a couple of tools to
+If you want to modify and test code in this repository you will have a couple of tools to
 test everything in your local environment, some unit testing is being added continuously.

-## Run with LuaJIT
+## Run Mercury from source
 Luapower follows a structure where everything must be inside the root folder to work, by just making
 a Symlink of your cloned respository into the Luapower folder you will be able to run, you can
 clone your repository directly in the Luapower folder but we would like to recommend you to create a